Civil Service Reform 3

 The IPPR followed its Black Box Report with another in December 2006 entitled ‘Is Whitehall Fit For Purpose?
 An Analysis of the Capability Reviews’ (See note 2 in this series for more information about capability reviews.)
 This second IPPR report specifically recommended:

-Now we come to the four more critical reports:-
+Now we come to the five more critical reports:-

 Trust in the System was originally prepared for the Regulatory Policy Institute in the summer of 2009 but the Institute was concerned that it strayed too far into political territory.
 It was accordingly published independently by its authors who argued that too much of the best Whitehall talent is directed towards keeping the Government in power.
 Their report had two key themes: